THE CONSTITUTION OF THE UNITED CHEROKEE NATION

 Sec.
 11- The Star Council may, at any time, propose amendments to this Constitution.
 Said amendments shall be deemed passed by a majority vote of the High Star Council.
 As always, the High Star Council shall be guided in these endeavors, as much as practicable, by the will of the people of The United Cherokee Nation.
 After a period of time sufficient for each member of the Star Council to confer with their constituency, said Council shall convene and, with a majority vote, shall ratify said proposed amendment.

 Sec.
 1- All officers of The United Cherokee Nation, before he or she assumes his or her seat, shall take the following oath or affirmation, to wit:

 Sec.
-2- A Treasurer of The United Cherokee Nation shall be chosen by the Star Council.
+2- A Treasurer of The United Cherokee Nation shall be chosen by the High Star Council.
 Said Treasurer shall take the official oath of office and shall be bound by it as their word will be their bond.

 Sec.
-5- Knowledge is necessary for good government, the preservation of liberty and the happiness of mankind.
+5- Knowledge is necessary for good government, the preservation of liberty and the happiness of humanity.
 Therefore, schools and the means of education shall forever be required, encouraged, and supported in The United Cherokee Nation.